danny-hoang-nguyen/request-interceptor/README.md

 # request-interceptor
-##This project is simple.
+This project is simple.
-###1.
-Consuming available API
+1. Consuming available API
-###2.
-Using feign client with some configuration to make it able to inject the signature before really calling to the API
+2. Using feign client with some configuration to make it able to inject the signature before really calling to the API

 Because this is just example so you will not see how the error will be thrown if your request is invalid.
 But using the same mechanism can help you a lot if you have the similar problem.